XiangyuZhu-open/Beyond3DMM/README.md

 ## Introduction
 This repo releases the code and data in the paper published in ECCV 2020: Beyond 3DMM Space: Towards Fine-grained 3D Face Reconstruction (http://www.cbsr.ia.ac.cn/users/xiangyuzhu/papers/2020beyond.pdf).

-Abstract: Recently, deep learning based 3D face reconstruction methods have shown promising results in both quality and efficiency.
-However, most of their training data is constructed by 3D Morphable Model, whose space spanned is only a small part of the shape space.
-As a result, the reconstruction results lose the fine-grained geometry and look different from real faces.
-To alleviate this issue, we first propose a solution to construct large-scale fine-grained 3D data from RGB-D images, which are expected to be massively collected as the proceeding of hand-held depth camera.
-A new dataset Fine-Grained 3D face (FG3D) with $200$k samples is constructed to provide sufficient data for neural network training.
-Secondly, we propose a Fine-Grained reconstruction Network (FGNet) that can concentrate on shape modification by warping the network input and output to the UV space.
-Through FG3D and FGNet, we successfully generate reconstruction results with fine-grained geometry.
-The experiments on several benchmarks validate the effectiveness of our method compared to several baselines and other state-of-the-art methods.
-Code and dataset will be made publicly available.
+The reconstruction results of widely used 3DMM lose the fine-grained geometry and look different from real faces, we propose a Fine-Grained reconstruction Network (FGNet) that can concentrate on shape modification and generate reconstruction results with fine-grained geometry.

 ## Getting started
 ### Requirements